An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Numerical simulation results

 The signal $\psi(t,x)$ at $t = 0.8$ and the corresponding error in the LCHS simulation with the circuit~\ref{circ:LCHS} are shown in Fig.~\ref{fig:qucf-signals}.
 In particular, one can see that it is possible to decrease the error up to around $10^{-5}$ using $k_{\rm max} = 40$ with $n_k = 11$.
 The scaling of the LCHS error, the number of STMC gates in the circuit, and the circuit success probability are shown in Fig.~\ref{fig:scan-err-qucf} as functions of $k_{\rm max}$, $n_k$, and the simulated time interval $t$.
 Clearly, by increasing $k_{\rm max}$ and $n_k$ for a given time instant $t$, one can exponentially increase the LCHS precision.
 At the same time, the number of gates in the LCHS circuit increases linearly with $k_{\rm max}$ and only logarithmically with $N_k$, while the success probability of the circuit stays near the same level.
-This is consistent with Eqs.~\eqref{eq:Q-be} and~\eqref{eq:sel-scaling-1}.
-On the other hand, the circuit success probability decreases with time because the simulated signal $\psi(t,x)$ decays in time due to the imposed diffusivity $D$.
-Finally, the number of gates in the circuit grows linearly with time while the LCHS precision stays at nearly the same level.
-If we take into account the decomposition of the circuit into elementary operators~\cite{Barenco95, Claudon24}, the number of elementary gates should scale at least as $\oO(N_{\rm gates} (n_x + n_k))$ where $N_{\rm gates}$ is the number of the STMC gates shown in Fig.~\ref{fig:scan-err-qucf}, and we make a conservative assumption that each STMC gate is controlled by at least $n_x + n_k$ qubits.
-The actual number of elementary gates will strongly depend on the available set of native gates on a chosen quantum device, as well as on the topology and qubit interconnectivity of the quantum hardware.
+This is consistent with Eqs.~\eqref{eq:Q-be} and~\eqref{eq:sel-scaling-final}. \ycb{On the other hand, the circuit success probability decreases with time because the simulated signal $\psi(t,x)$ decays in time due to the imposed diffusivity $D$.} Finally, the number of gates in the circuit grows linearly with time while the LCHS precision stays at nearly the same level.
+If we take into account the decomposition of the circuit into elementary operators~\cite{Barenco95, Claudon24, Guseynov26}, the number of elementary gates should scale at least as $\oO(N_{\rm gates} (n_x + n_k))$ where $N_{\rm gates}$ is the number of STMC gates shown in Fig.~\ref{fig:scan-err-qucf}, and we make a conservative estimate that each STMC gate is controlled by at least $n_x + n_k$ qubits.
+The actual number of elementary gates will strongly depend on the available set of native gates on a chosen quantum device, as well as on the topology and qubit interconnectivity of the quantum hardware. \ycb{Here, we point out that, if the size of the ancillary register is increased by $[2-4]\times n_k$, as would occur for the approach of \onlinecite{Low25}, then our estimate for the cost of these STMC gates would need to increase by a similar amount, e.g. if the register is size $3n_k$, then the estimate for the cost of the STMC gates increases to $\oO(N_{\rm gates} (n_x + 3n_k))$. }